rclone/rclone/MANUAL.md

 				"eta": estimated time in seconds until file transfer completion "name": name of the file,
-				"percentage": progress of the file transfer in percent, "speed": speed in bytes/sec,
-				"speedAvg": speed in bytes/sec as an exponentially weighted moving average, "size": size of the file in bytes
+				"percentage": progress of the file transfer in percent, "speed": average speed over the whole transfer in bytes/sec, "speedAvg": current speed in bytes/sec as an exponentially weighted moving average, "size": size of the file in bytes
 			}
 		],